The first time I saw a measurable return on investment in content marketing was in 1996.

 Yes, content marketing is hard, but it’s here to stay whether you want to admit it or not.
 Consumer behavior has changed and so have consumer values.
 Consumers demand quality, transparency and an authentic experience.
 There’s no quick way to achieve success.
 Businesses dedicating themselves to the hard yards of content marketing will be rewarded.
 I’ve experienced it too many times in too many diverse environments to say differently.

 The times have changed for marketing.
 It’s time for marketing to change.
 And it’s damned time to quit swindling our own companies and our customers.

 For content marketing help (or rehabilitation)

 If you’ve been swindled and want help with your content marketing, give us a call.
-If you’re a swindler looking for redemption, give us a call too.
+If you’re a swindler looking for redemption, give us a call, too.
 We’ll help you get sorted and on your way to an honest-to-goodness content marketing success story.
 If you’re not quite ready to get on the path of content marketing truth and light, sign up to our newsletter or start listening to the Brand Newsroom podcast.
-Lush Digital Media gives content marketing secret sauce away with every bit of marketing we produce.
+Lush – The Content Agency gives content marketing secret sauce away with every bit of marketing we produce.